sbd-community/handbook/docs/implementation/build-phase/secure-boot.md

 -   No updateable software whatsoever (e.g., all code is in a true Read-Only Memory).
 -   No sensitive data, no secret keys, and no ability to impact other systems (i.e., it cannot be used in a DDoS attack).

-For any product that has firmware that can be updated, stores secrets, or controls sensitive functions, the answer is clear: **Yes, you absolutely need to do this.**
+For any product that has firmware that can be updated, stores secrets, or controls sensitive functions, secure boot is an essential requirement.

-### 1.3.
-What is Secure Boot?

-Secure Boot works by creating a **chain of trust**, starting from an immutable hardware anchor and extending through every piece of software loaded during the boot sequence—from the initial bootloader to the operating system kernel and applications.

-The process cryptographically verifies the signature of each software component before it is executed.
-If any signature is invalid or the software has been tampered with, the boot process is halted.

 ## 2. Core Concepts: The Chain of Trust